Making the most out of your experience from acceptance to post-comp.

 Incorporating a story line, theme, or general concept can be very helpful with choreography, music selection, and gaining artistry and performance quality points.
 Remember to stay true to yourself and your own style.
 If you try to create a routine solely based on what you think the judges want, there’s no guarantee that you’ll place, and then you’ll just have a performance that you didn’t really believe in.
 Your performance should have a definitive beginning, middle, and ending, and even if the audience doesn’t know EXACTLY what story you’re trying to tell, if you use choreography that matches the mood of the song and your costuming, it will appear more congruent and cohesive.

 Choose a song that makes you want to MOVE, and inspires you to dance.
 A good competition song has highs and lows, instead of a repetitive melody.
 Interesting music makes for more interesting routines, and more opportunities for musicality, story telling, and interpretation.
-You can find a lot of interesting and new music from places online like Spotify, iTunes Radio, Pandora, iHeartRadio, YouTube, etc. If you are wanting to cut and edit your own track, there is some great free music editing software out there, such as Audacity which is great for cropping songs: http://audacity.sourceforge.net Take the time to cut or fade your song out – it will help your video look more professional and put together.
+You can find a lot of interesting and new music from places online like Spotify, iTunes Radio, Pandora, iHeartRadio, YouTube, etc. If you are wanting to cut and edit your own track, there is some great free music editing software out there, such as Audacity which is great for cropping songs: http://audacity.sourceforge.net Take the time to cut or fade your song out – it will help your performance look more professional and put together.

 Sometimes music will “sound like” something.
 A dramatic moment in the song can signify a drop, or a dynamic movement.
 Even the most simple moves can appear to be more dramatic when performed at the right time with music.